vaibhavsagar/website/drafts/functional-devops.md

 enough.
 After the development team has written their last line of code, some amount of work still needs to happen in order for the software to deliver value.

+A few jobs ago I was at a small web development shop, and my deployment workflow was as follows:

+1. Log on to the development server and take careful notes on how it had diverged from the production server.
+1. Log on to the production server and do a `git pull` to get the latest code changes.
+1. Perform database migrations.
+1. Manually make any other required changes.

+Despite my best efforts, I would inevitably run into issues whenever I did this, resulting in site outages and frustrated clients.
+This was far from ideal, but I wasn't able to articulate why at the time.

+I think a better deployment process has the following properties:

+- **Automatic**: instead of a manual multi-step process, it has a single step, which can be performed automatically.

+- **Repeatable**: instead of only being able to deploy to one lovingly hand-maintained server, it can deploy reliably multiple times to multiple servers.

+- **Idempotent**: if the target is already in the desired state, no extra work needs to be done.

+- **Reversible**: if it turns out I made a mistake, I can go back to the previous state.

+- **Atomic**: an external observer can only see the new state or the old state, not any intermediate state.

+I hope to demonstrate how the Nix suite of tools (Nix, NixOS, and NixOps) fulfill these properties and provide a better DevOps experience.

 To make things easier, I'm not assuming that you already run NixOS.
 Any Linux distro should do, as long as you've [installed Nix](https://nixos.org/nix/download.html). macOS users will be able to follow